Furqan17/learn-Deutsche-app/README.md

   * 50 most used German words

 ## :iphone: Relative Layout Issues
-The home page of this app utilises a Relative Layout instead of a Linear or Constrait Layout.
+The home page of this app utilises a `RelativeLayout` instead of a Linear or Constrait Layout.
 This might explain why the app takes a bit longer to open.
-A Linear layout would have been a better choice for this homepage as it would be much more efficient.
+A `LinearLayout` would have been a better choice for this homepage as it would be much more efficient.

+The code below shows the relative layout from the `activity_main.xml` file.